GNO-byte/ERBSStats/README.md

 # ERBSStats
-This is an Android application that shows the statistics of the Eternal Return Black Survival game.
+This is an Android application that shows the statistics of the  game [Eternal Return Black Survival](https://playeternalreturn.com/ "game").

 ### Functions